 The group will be participating in service projects daily, with most days visiting two different community partners.
 There will also be down time to explore the city, cook and hang out.

-Thanks to free housing, the trip will cost $100 per person.
-The fee includes transportation, food, and housing for the service sites.
+A fee of $150 per person includes transportation, food, housing, and coordination for the service sites.
 Financial aid is available for those with financial need.

 Transportation will be provided to and from Williamsburg.
 If you will be in the DC area and would like to meet us there, that is fine.
 For the length of the trip, we do ask that you stay with the group to build unity.

-Apply to participate by April 29 at 9 am.
-All participants will be required to attend pre-trip meetings, so please also complete this doodle poll by April 29 to indicate your availability (treat this week as a sample week, not just that specific week).
+Apply to participate by Wednesday, April 15 at 9 am.
+All participants will be required to attend pre-trip meetings.